cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

   # manual trigger, so ExtendedJobs have to support this (manual triggers).
   # In Kubernetes we also need errands that can run on a trigger.
 These are not supported by BOSH.
   # The lifecycle for such an ExtendedJob is "auto-errand".
-  # TODO: how are manual triggers handled?
+  # Manual triggers are supported by ExtendedJobs
   lifecycle: "service"
   # Deprecated - the cf-operator does not support this key.
   # An error is thrown if this is set.